OptimalBPM/of/README.md

 # Installing

 Installation is done using an installation program, optimalsetup.
-This is usefult, because it can download an instruction of what to install.
+This is useful, because it can download an instruction of what to install.
 So applications using the framework will only need to provide a JSON-file to make an installation.

-These are the system requirements:
+These are the prerequisites:

 * MongoDB
 * Python3.4 or newer.

-Install the prerequisites:
+``To install them:`

 ##Linuxes: